 Adrian’s thesis work focuses on the development of an electrochemical biosensing platform.
 The research is multidisciplinary in its approach, incorporating elements of nanotechnology, electro- and biochemistry, material science, and immunology.
 The project tackles the various components of the device platform with a layer-by-layer approach.
 These components include:

-Misbah Mushtaq – PhD Student
+Misbah Mushtaq – PhD Researcher

 Misbah Mushtaq was born in Pakistan and graduated from the Bahauddin Zakriya University Multan receiving a Master degree in Physical Chemistry.
 She is currently working in Dr Kennedy’s group in UL as a PhD researcher.
 Misbah’s research focuses on the synthesis and characterization of electrode materials for sodium-ion batteries.

 Briana Mulligan Clarke – PhD Researcher